After Tonsillectomy – When do scabs fall off?

 With special thanks to the young lady who contributed these tonsillectomy scab pictures, I present the following: One example of how the throat can look on day 1, day 2, day 3, day 4, day 5, day 6, and day 7, post tonsillectomy.
 Feel free to comment or ask questions at the bottom of the page.

-Usually between days seven and ten, it’s common to see tonsillectomy scabs coming off.
+Usually between days seven and ten, it’s common to see tonsillectomy scabs falling off.
 As the tonsillectomy scabs are coming off, some bleeding is common.
 Gargling with cold water will usually stop the bleed.
 If it does not, seek medical attention.
 I’ve read that about 5% of tonsillectomy patients have bleeds that require treatment.
 It usually happens in the first day or as tonsillectomy scabs coming off tear the tissue.
 Don’t try to “help the process along,” by poking at or rubbing the scabs.

 Did you take your own pictures of your tonsillectomy scabs?
 I’m always trying to add to the resources for other patients.
 If you have good quality photos of your throat as you recovered from tonsillectomy, connect with me on Facebook: Tonsillectomy Resources on Face Book Thank you!